| || |

 Maintaining adequately staffed and trained police and fire departments, including neighborhood patrols, crime-prevention programs, and emergency personnel, is vital to protecting Roseville’s quality of life and maintaining rapid emergency and medical response times.
-This priority is reflected in the budget, where public safety expenditures represents 69 percent of total revenues from sales and property taxes—the primary source of funding for public safety.
-To ensure the City maintains adequate police staffing, this year’s budget includes the addition of a patrol officer to enhance coverage on the west side of town.
+This priority is reflected in the budget, where public safety expenditures represent 72.4 percent of total revenues from sales and property taxes—the primary source of funding for public safety.

 Low Crime Rates and Community Policing

 Roseville’s 2016 total crime rate fell 2 percent from 2015 levels and is still far lower on a per-capita basis than it was 20 years ago.
 The city’s violent crime rate remains one of the lowest in the Sacramento region.
 The city’s rate of property crime runs higher than the state average due to active and thorough reporting by the community, our large retail sector, and our position as a more affluent community with a low fear of crime.

 The Police Department is committed to the principles of community-oriented policing, using partnerships and problem-solving techniques to proactively address the immediate conditions that give rise to public safety issues such as crime, social disorder, and fear of crime.
 Rather than simply responding to crimes once they have been committed, community policing concentrates on preventing crime and eliminating the atmosphere of fear it creates.
 Earning the trust of the community and asking residents and businesses to be stakeholders in their own safety enables law enforcement to better understand and address both the needs of the community and the factors that contribute to crime.